surelybassy/CoronaMovementAnalysis/README.md

 ## Project

-Exploring the change in people's movement patterns in 2020, with Covid-19 restrictions.
+Explore the change in people's movement patterns in 2020, with Covid-19 restrictions, visualising the data to tell a story

-Looking at different approaches and restrictions used by France and Germany, comparing how people responded to different levels of enforcement.
+We decided to look at the different approaches and restrictions used by France and Germany, comparing how people responded to different levels of enforcement.

 ## Data